arunnkanthan/web-crawler/README.md

 Additionally, the crawler ensures that URLs that repeatedly fail are tracked in the `failedUrls` object for later review.

-## Questions/Clarifications asked via Email
-These are questions that I asked via email.
-Since I didn't hear back, These assumptions were made.

-- I understand the crawler should crawl on the links under the subdomain.
-But should the crawler crawl ALL of those links or just unique ones found under the subdomain?
-   - I assumed to crawl on the unique links I found on each page.
-Some of the pages contained duplicate or more than one of the same links.
-To avoid extra computational work, I only crawled on the unique links found.

-- Should the results of the crawler be saved to a file, displayed in the CLI or should I create a small frontend component to display them?
-   - I decided to output the results of the crawler to two JSON files.
-One that contains the results of the crawled data.
-Another file that kept track of URLs that were unsuccessful after multiple retries, if there were any.
-The point of the failed data was to come back and view them at a later time.
-Future improvements include a suggested frontend component.

-- Would you also like some sort of testing done as well, i.e. unit testing?
-   - To ensure each method performs as intended, I created some unit tests to account for that.

 ## Future Add-Ons

 - **Rate Limiting**: Implement dynamic rate-limiting based on server response headers (e.g., `X-RateLimit-Remaining`).